zNiGhTFuRyZNTT/Discord-Avatar-Autochange/README.md

 - ``` pip install -r requirements.txt ```
 <br>
 <br>
-now to Set TOKEN and TIMEOUT in .env which Timeout is the time between each avatar change in <b style="color:green;">SECONDS</b>.
+now to Set TOKEN and INTERVAL in .env which INTERVAL is the time between each avatar change in <b style="color:green;">SECONDS</b>.

   PASTE AT LEAST 2 PICTURES IN ` images ` directory.
 <br>